PaddyPowerBetfair/Cloud-Academy/AWS-Associate-Developer-June2018/DynamoDB.md

     Data is added to the cache whenever it is written to the database.
     Advantages:
     * Data is never stale
-    * Users might tolerate extra latency of writes to database
+    * Users need to tolerate extra latency of writes to database (Is that an advantage?)

     Disadvantages:
     * Write penalty of every update to the database
     * If a node fails, the cache is empty again until it is added or updated in the database.
-    * Wasted resources if most data is writen bnut rarely read.
+    * Wasted resources if most data is written but rarely read.

 Lazy Loading and Write-through strategies can be combined.